vitaly-t/custom-string-formatter/README.md

 * [Self-Reference](#self-reference)
 * [Safety Checks](#safety-checks)

-This is a platform for easy implementation of flexible string-value formatting.
+This is a platform for implementing flexible string-value formatting.

 ```ts
 import {createFormatter, IFormattingConfig} from 'custom-string-formatter';